jpcura/cse15l-lab-reports/Lab_Report_1.md

 * no error

 ```
-[user@saha ~]$ cat
+[user@sahara ~]$ cat
+hello world!
+hello world!
+^C
 ```
 * pwd: /home
-* No output and used CtrlC to exit. cat displays the contents of the directory provided
+* No output and can use CtrlC to exit. cat with no argument allows the user to type into the terminal.
+Pressing enter after typing cat reads the line and prints it out on the next line. cat displays the contents of the files provided, without a file provided it can read contents typed into the terminal and then redisplay it.
-* error.
-No output was produced and I had to exit manually.
+* No error

 2.
 ```